anton-martyniuk/Modern/README.md

 # modern
-.NET modern tools for fast development
+.NET modern tools for fast and efficient development